mattbellis/PHYS-3330/raw-content/lab5new-raw.md

 ![Inverting amplifier](../resources/lab5fig/invamp.png){#fig:invamp width="10cm"}

 The inverting amplifier is shown in Figure @fig:invamp.
-Notice that this is very similar to the non-inverting amplifier, except we've swapped where the input and ground are.
+Notice that this is very similar to the non-inverting amplifier, except for the fact that the input and ground are swapped.

 There is still a voltage divider network feeding the output back to the inverting input with a transfer function $B$, such that